Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Apply pH-neutral, fragrance-free cream

-- If necessary, thin cotton clothing as a protective layer
+- If needed, wear thin cotton clothing as a protective layer

 - UV protection with mineral filters (for outdoor activities)